rolandwalker/fixmee/README.markdown

 important issue.
 The `fixmee-goto-nextmost-urgent` command will navigate to the longest notice first.

-To use fixmee-mode, add the following to your ~/.emacs
+To use fixmee-mode, add the following to your `~/.emacs` file

 ```elisp
 (require 'fixmee)